 Use Budget Calendars to Boost Transparency Efforts

-Find out how Marshall, Mesquite and Dalls use budget calendars to not only manage deadlines and accountability but also to improve the transparency of the budget process for citizens.
+Find out how Marshall, Mesquite and Dallas use budget calendars to manage deadlines and accountability while improving the transparency of the budget process for citizens.

 Planning to Raise More Revenue from Property Taxes?
 Be Sure to Include Required Language in Proposed Budgets and Public Notices

 The language requirement generally applies to cities and counties; however, there is limited applicability to counties with a population of more than 125,000 that choose to operate under the alternate method of budget preparation authorized by Subchapter C of Chapter 111, Local Government Code.